Monitoring at scale

 To subscribe to alerts, navigate to the Manage subscriptions tab where all the subscribed users are listed.
 You can add users and user groups, and configure their alerts based on severity.
 When a monitor rule triggers an alert, the user subscribed to the monitoring view containing that alert will be notified via email and Foundry notifications.
 Note that you must have Viewer permission on the resources and the monitoring view to be able to receive alerts.

-Integrate with PagerDuty
+Integrate with external systems

 FAQ